 State Library of NSW

-The portrait of Quong Tart's mother is in the style of Chinese ancestral portraits for the period.
-It shows her seated and dressed in traditional costume with her embroidered rank badge.
-These portraits were often painted posthumously and were hung in a family temple or alter to be venerated at important anniversaries.
-Quong Tart is said to have returned from his 1888 visit to China with portraits of his mother and father (Reference: Dawn, 1 June 1889) and they were later displayed at an altar in his home Gallop House in Ashfield. (-- Notes from Acquisitions Report on file)
+Ancestral portraits were often painted posthumously and hung in a family temple or altar to be venerated on important anniversaries.
+Quong Tart is said to have returned from a visit to China in 1888 with portraits of his mother and father, which he displayed in his Ashfield home, Gallop House.